hixichen/caep.dev/secevent/README.md

     // Create a subject (e.g., email)
     userEmail := subject.NewEmailSubject("user@example.com")

-    // Create a SET using builder
+    // Create a SecEvent using builder
-    // Note: No need to specify issuer and ID as they come from builder defaults secEvent := secEventBuilder.NewSingleEventSET().
+    // Note: No need to specify issuer and ID as they come from builder defaults secEvent := secEventBuilder.NewSingleEventSecEvent().
         WithAudience("https://receiver.example.com").
         WithSubject(userEmail).
         WithEvent(sessionEvent)